Why Can't We Shake Religion?

 As far as I am concerned, the multitude of answers can be condensed to fear.

-Where organised religion and faith both represent relative 'knowns', their dissolution represents a casting into the great howling void.
+Where organized religion and faith both represent relative 'knowns', their dissolution represents a casting into the great howling void.

 Having to face reality head-on, free from syntactical buffers, and that's something very few people are willing to accept.
 In a fearful state, it's better to feel a rewarding sense of social cohesion in your mental paradigm, to live for your 'truths', and to die for them than to surrender to the fact that when it comes down to it, we don't know much more than our ancestors did about the nature of life, consciousness, or reality.

-To simplify this even further, it's really only one of three options:
+To simplify this even further, it's only one of three options:

 - None of us is right: All religions, past and present, represent a fumbling of the truth.
 Inaccurate approximations.